Architecture Night 2019

 - Highlight and celebrate the contribution to architecture made by people who are not architects.

 - Showcase the best student projects from Belfast’s two architecture schools.

 - Strengthen the connection between those studying architecture and architectural practices.

 - Showcase the creativity and talent of early-career architects.

 Architecture Night 2019 took place on the evening of Friday 18th October 2019.
 The event, hosted by the BBC’s Mark Simpson, was structured in three main parts as follows…

 Part 1: An exhibition of the best student projects and revealing the winners of the RSUA Bronze and Silver medal winners.

-Part 2: An exhibition of the ideas submitted to the RSUA/JP Corry #MyBelfastIdea Design Competition which challenges Early Career Architects to react to the fall-out from the devastating fire at Bank Buildings/Primark in Belfast city centre by generating ideas for a temporary intervention or interventions to the built environment which will help attract people to the surrounding area.
+Part 2: An exhibition of the ideas submitted to the 2019 Early Career Design Competition which challenges Early Career Architects to react to the theme of “CityPlay”.
+The competition seeks ideas for a temporary intervention or interventions which recognise the importance of recreation to the built environment.

 Part 3: Recognition of the contribution to architecture in Northern Ireland by two non-architects and the granting to them of RSUA Honorary Membership.

-Food was served at each of the three stages of the event and there were no set tables.
+Food was served at each of the three stages and there were no set tables.
 A complimentary bar was available throughout the evening.
-There was a range of live music.
-Dress was freestyle.
+There was a range of live music and dress was freestyle.